 We believe that this program, which comes out of our love for Jesus and therefore our love of our neighbour, is a very pure form of the Gospel.
 The people doing the laundry are working hard to rediscover their self-worth and their capacity to reintegrate into the workforce.
 We expect that our program participants will experience a real sense of God’s presence and blessing in their lives.

-Read more in The Star Read more in Yonge Street Magazine
+In The News: Toronto Star Yonge Street Magazine